maxleal5/Stock-price-data-visualization-and-analysis/README.md

 - Fetches stock price data from Yahoo Finance using the 'yfinance' API.
 - Calculates key financial metrics
 - Plots visualizations of stock prices, moving averages, daily returns and volatility
-- Performs basic statistical analysis like the Sharpe raito and maximum drawdown.
+- Performs basic statistical analysis like the Sharpe ratio and maximum drawdown.
 - Allows for easy modification to analyze different stocks and time periods.

 ## Technologies Used